kyamadaASRC/Chatbot--Python-Backend/DEVELOPER_GUIDE.md

 - **Missing API key** – Backend will log “⚠️ WARNING: OPENAI_API_KEY not found” on startup (`app/openai_client.py:25-36`).
 Ensure `.env` is accessible from the working directory.
 - **Vector store churn** – If consultant resources change frequently, clear `app/consultants/vector_store_cache.json` to force re-upload on next boot.
 - **File preview issues** – Most previews rely on `URL.createObjectURL`.
 If you refresh the page, revoke stale blob URLs or re-upload.
-- **Container cleanup** – Stuck files under `artifacts/containers/*` mean containers were never deleted.
-Use `DELETE /v1/containers/<id>` or remove the directory manually once you confirm nothing relies on it.
 - **Cross-origin requests** – When serving the UI externally (e.g., VS Code Live Server), keep it on `127.0.0.1:5501` or update the `CORS` config near the bottom of `app/app.py`.
 - **PDF generation errors** – `renderMarkdownPDFDownload()` depends on pdfmake/html-to-pdfmake/jsPDF scripts loaded in the template.
 If those CDNs fail, the fallback will still attempt jsPDF but logs warnings in the console (`static/modules/utils.js:34-163`).